sixgroup-security/bug-bounty/README.md

 ### 📃 General Rules

-1. Adhere to the _[Program Rules ⤴](https://hackerone.com/six-group/program)_ and legal terms as stated in this policy.
+- You agree and adhere to the Program Rules and Legal terms as stated in this policy.
-2. Do not engage in any activity that can potentially cause harm to SIX, its customers, or employees.
+- Do not engage in any activity that can potentially or actually cause harm to SIX, our customers, or our employees.
-3. Do not degrade or disrupt SIX services or assets.
+- Do not engage in any activity that can potentially or actually stop or degrade SIX services or assets.
-4. Social engineering (e.g., phishing, vishing, smishing) is strictly prohibited.
+- Social engineering (e.g. physical, phishing, vishing, smishing) is prohibited.
-5. Testing must only be conducted on **in-scope systems**.
-If unsure, please ask.
+- Testing and/or research must be on in-scope systems only.
+If you’re not sure whether a system is in scope, please ask.
-6. Security researchers must refrain from publicly disclosing issues prior to an agreed-upon disclosure date.
+- Security researchers should refrain from disclosing issues publicly prior to a mutually agreed upon disclosure date.
-7. Do not store, share, or destroy SIX or customer data.
-If Personally Identifiable Information (PII) is encountered, halt activity immediately and contact SIX.
+- Do not store, share, compromise or destroy SIX or customer data.
+If Personally Identifiable Information (PII) is encountered, you should immediately halt your activity, purge related data from your system, and immediately contact SIX.
+This step protects any potentially vulnerable data, and you.
+- SIX employees and third-party assets employees are not eligible for participation in this program.

 ### 👤 Accounts and Tooling